Jumpscale/Docs/AtYourService/AtYourServiceCmd.md

   -f, --force           auto answer yes on every question --nodeps              Don't perfomr action on dependencies, default False --verbose             Verbose output.
+  -tn TARGETNAME, --targetname TARGETNAME
+                        node instance on which to execute the action -tt TARGETTYPE, --targettype TARGETTYPE
+                        node type on which to execute the action -hs HRDSEED, --hrdseed HRDSEED
+                        path to an hrd file that contains

 Install/Update/Expand/Configure:
   --data DATA           use this to pass hrd information to ays e.g.